-Shovel-ready trail projects are projects that, if funding is available and working conditions are safe, could be providing jobs by the summer of 2021.
-A project can be "shovel-ready" in any phase of development (e.g., acquisition/ROW, planning, design, construction, maintenance), as long as jobs would be created before summer 2021 if the project were funded now.
+Shovel-ready trail projects are projects that, if funding is available and working conditions are safe, could be providing jobs between the summer of 2021 and 2025.
+A project can be "shovel-ready" in any phase of development (e.g., acquisition/ROW, planning, design, construction, maintenance), as long as jobs would be created starting in the summer of 2021 if the project were funded now.

 The purpose of the American Trails “Shovel-ready” Trail Project Survey was to document the contribution the trails community can make to the American economic response to and recovery from the COVID-19 pandemic.
-Working with Penn State's Recreation, Park, and Tourism Management Department, the survey was conducted between May 13 and May 30, 2020.
+This project has been completed in two phases.
+The first phase took place between May 13 and May 21, 2020 in cooperation with Penn State's Recreation, Park, and Tourism Management Department.
+The responses for this phase can be seen on the map below in red dots.
+Starting in March of 2021, American Trails opened up a new survey that allowed the gathering of more information that project sponsors could choose to make public.
+The results of this ongoing effort can be viewed in the black dots on the map below if they have indicated that they would like to make project details available to the public.
 Survey respondents were recruited using a purposive snow-ball approach via the membership and email lists of American Trails, the Trails Move People Coalition, and the formal and informal networks of their members.

 Trails have been an established economic driver for some time, with the outdoor recreation industry contributing over 800 billion per year to the economy.
-Now there are more than 1,000 trail projects in the United States waiting on funding to help put Americans to work building, maintaining, and improving our nation’s trails, and this number reflects only a fraction of the estimated need that exists in our nation.
+Now there are nearly 1,300 trail projects in the United States waiting on funding to help put Americans to work building, maintaining, and improving our nation’s trails, and this number reflects only a fraction of the estimated need that exists in our nation.

-American Trails recently completed a study through Penn State which found data for 1,028 “shovel-ready” trail projects.
-This means that if funding were provided they would be ready to break ground by summer 2021.
+This study found data for nearly 1,300 “shovel-ready” trail projects.
+This means that if funding were provided immediately they would be ready to break ground by summer 2021.
 Combined, these projects will provide over 83,000 months of work.
 Not only would these trail projects improve our nation’s trail infrastructure, and provide an essential need for many communities, but they will also help spur our economic recovery after COVID-19.

 These trails will serve a diverse cross-section of recreational enthusiasts, including hikers, cyclists, equestrians, paddlers, and motorized trail users.